 Fine: 100 euros.

-E-bikes: If your bike exceeds 25km/h with motor assistance, it counts as a moped and needs a licence, insurance, and number plate.
+• E-bikes: Standard pedal-assist e-bikes limited to 25km/h and 250W are treated as bicycles.
+If your bike is more powerful or exceeds 25km/h with motor assistance, it may be classed as a moped and need a licence, insurance, and a number plate under Spanish and EU rules.

 For the full breakdown of regulations, visit the DGT website.